 The “sweet spot” for SSSB’s business practice comprises privately held companies in a wide range of businesses, including industrial services, professional services, creative services, manufacturing, technology, and health care.
 In addition to counseling for-profit businesses, Todd also advises nonprofit organizations in the health care, arts, and education fields.

-A lifelong patron of public libraries, Todd serves on the board of the Cleveland Public Library Foundation.
+Todd is a Member of the Diversity and Inclusion subcommittee at the Cleveland Metropolitan Bar Association.
+As a lifelong patron of public libraries, Todd previously served on the board of the Cleveland Public Library Foundation.
 His hobbies include playing oud and guitar, and he participates in Cleveland’s improvised music scene.
 He lives with his family in the Ohio City neighborhood.